Our mission is to surround students with a community of support, empowering them to stay in school and achieve in life.

 Kalamazoo City Commissioner; Director Emeritus

-Vice President, Assistant Director of Wealth Management, Greenleaf Trust
+Vice President, Senior Wealth Management Advisor, Greenleaf Trust

 Executive Director, Communities In Schools of Kalamazoo